aamirraja393/Machine-learning-to-detect-fraudlent-transactions/README.md

 Due to the highly imbalanced nature of the PaySim dataset Synthethic Minority  Over-sampling Technique (SMOTE) was applied alongside, random under-sampling and Label encoding to ensure that the appropriate data pre-processing had taken place before intialising the models for the purposes of our study.

-In this project, I explored a plethora of machine learning techniques and utilised hyperparameter optimization to compare the performance of various models.
+In this project, I explored a plethora of machine learning techniques and utilised hyperparameter optimisation to compare the performance of various models.
 The goal was to identify the most effective model for detecting fraudulent transactions using a Kaggle dataset.

 ## Machine Learning Models Explored 📊: